dribnet/purvs/README.md

 Played with alphabet and added D, next I want to add another rect ti my design so I can more clearly distingush the letters from each other.

 Also setting up the code on my laptop.

+20/04
+Decided to change my theme for my alphabet
+Playing around with adding more parimeters wanting to create illusion of negative space for some letters by making them the same colour as the background